-1. The first verse in this parsha mentions ekev, literally a "heal."
-Where in the Torah is a heal first mentioned?
+1. The first verse in this parsha mentions ekev, literally a "heel."
+Where in the Torah is a heel first mentioned?

 In parshas Bereishis, the snake is cursed that man will step on his head, while the snake will attack the man's heel (Genesis 3:15).

 2. Which two insects are mentioned in this parsha?

 Hashem promises to send hornets to drive out any remaining enemies from the Land of Israel (Deut.
 7:20).
 Hashem protected the Jews from scorpions during their 40 years in the desert (Deut.
 8:15).

 3. In what context is the "the finger of God" mentioned in this parsha?
 Where else in the Torah is the "finger of God" mentioned?

 This parsha states that the two tablets were written "with the finger of God" (Deut.
 9:10).
 In parshas Va'eira, the plague of lice is described by the Egyptian magicians as a product of "the finger of God" (Exodus 8:15).

 4. In this parsha, what is described as being ground into dust?
 What else in the Torah is ground up?
 (2 answers)